Yelagin Island: History

 The island initially served as a wooded retreat for the ruling class.
-Originally known as Melgunov Island, the island takes its present name from its former owner, Ivan Yelagin (1725–93), best known as a founding father of the Russian Freemasonry.
+Originally known as Melgunov Island, the island was later named for its former owner, Ivan Yelagin (1725–93), best known as a founding father of Russian Freemasonry.
 The palace was built in 1786 in the eastern section of the island.

 In 1817, the island was bought for 350,000 rubles by the Imperial Cabinet on behalf of the Russian Monarchy.
-The following year the palace grounds underwent a thorough redesigning and restructuring led by architect Carlo Rossi.
+The following year the palace grounds were thoroughly redesigned and restructured in a project led by architect Carlo Rossi.
 The works lasted four years and included a vast English landscape garden with a system of canals, bridges and ponds, as well as grottoes and gazebos.

-Formerly off-limits for most local people, after the Russian Revolution, the isle was opened to the public as an urban park which still bears the name of Sergei Kirov.
+Formerly off-limits for most local people, after the Russian Revolution, the isle was opened to the public as an urban park.
+It still bears the name of Sergei Kirov, a Bolshevik leader of the city in the 1930s.